-This event will honor the legacy of Juan P. Osuna, an exemplary public servant, lawyer, scholar and friend.
+The Center for Migration Studies (CMS) hosted all-day event honoring the legacy of Juan P. Osuna, an exemplary public servant, lawyer, scholar and friend.
 As Director of the Executive Office for Immigration Review (EOIR) at the US Department of Justice (DOJ), Juan oversaw the agency that houses the US immigration court system.
-Prior to joining EOIR, he served as Associate Deputy Attorney General at DOJ, where he oversaw immigration policy.
+Prior to joining EOIR, he served as Associate Deputy Attorney General at the DOJ.
 He also served as Deputy Assistant Attorney General in DOJ’s Civil Division, where he was in charge of immigration-related civil litigation in the federal courts.
 Juan also served as Chairman of the Board of Immigration Appeals (BIA), the highest administrative tribunal on immigration law in the United States.
 Prior to his government service, Juan worked as a highly respected editor and partnered with a variety of agencies in the immigration community on many important projects.

-The event will include expert panels on a series of themes and issues of great importance to Juan, including the rule of law in the immigration system; political asylum and protection of survivors of violence; due process; immigration court reform and management; and responding to large-scale migrant and refugee flows.
+The event included expert panels on a series of themes and issues of great importance to Juan, including: the rule of law in the immigration system; political asylum and protection of survivors of violence; due process; immigration court reform and management; and responding to large-scale migrant and refugee flows.
 The panels analyzed current policies and set forth a vision for the future.
-The event will also include keynote addresses and a panel comprised of former public servants who will speak on Juan’s contributions and legacy.
+The event also included reflections by Juan’s former government colleagues on his contributions, legacy, and priority issues.